Mark L. Ruffalo

 Tampa, FL 33647

-Mark L. Ruffalo, M.S.W., D.Psa., is a psychotherapist in private practice in Tampa, Florida, and serves as Assistant Professor of Psychiatry at the University of Central Florida College of Medicine and Adjunct Instructor of Psychiatry at Tufts University School of Medicine.
-He has broad clinical experience in the psychoanalytic treatment of mood disorders, personality disorders, and psychosomatic illness, and has particular interest in the psychotherapy of schizophrenia.
+Mark L. Ruffalo, L.C.S.W., is a psychotherapist in private practice in Tampa, FL, and serves as Assistant Professor of Psychiatry at the University of Central Florida College of Medicine, where he is Director of Psychotherapy Training in the adult psychiatry residency program.
+He is also Adjunct Assistant Professor of Psychiatry at Tufts University School of Medicine and on the faculty of the New Jersey Institute for Training in Psychoanalysis.